Staying safe in winter

 Wheat bags

-When using a wheat bag, follow the heating instructions and never heat for longer than what is written on the label.
+When using a wheat bag, follow the heating instructions and never heat for longer than what's written on the label.

-Homemade wheat bags can pose a fire and injury risk because the moisture content and volume of these bags is not known, so there are no heating times to guide you.
+Homemade wheat bags can pose a fire and injury risk because the moisture content and volume of these bags is unknown and there are no guides on heating times.

 Age causes the organic fillings inside wheat bags to dry out and become more combustible.